Johann110/arduinoRemote/README.md

 }
 ```
 <b>Step 5:</b><br>
 Start your controller.
-On your phone, in WiFi networks, find the new "Wemos HotSpot" hotspot.
+On your phone, in Wi-Fi networks, find the new "Wemos HotSpot" hotspot.
 Connect to this hotspot.<br><br>
 <b>Step 6:</b><br>
 In the app, go to the first tab (the tab labeled "ARDUINO REMOTE") and select the remote from Step 3.
 Turn on the serial monitor and press your button.
 When a button is pressed, the serial monitor should show an individual code for this button - b0x1.
 When released, it will show - b0x0.
 If you see these codes, then the everything is working, the application sends codes and arduino receives them.<br><br>